 Jeroen Chabot – Dean Willem de Kooning Academie (The Netherlands)

-Started in 2005 (under the aegis of ELIA until 2015) EQ-Arts has piloted, tested and carried-out more than 20 Institutional and Programme ‘critical friend’ reviews in Arts Academies and Faculties in the Netherlands, Belgium, Romania, Bulgaria, Czech Republic, Turkey and Slovakia.
+Started in 2005 (under the aegis of ELIA until 2015) EQ-Arts has piloted, tested and carried out more than 30 Institutional and Programme ‘critical friend’ reviews in Arts Academies and Faculties in the Netherlands, Belgium, Czech Republic, Switzerland, Austria and Estonia.

 - EQ-Arts offers both institutional, and/or programme reviews to test how Quality Assurance and Enhancement processes are embedded at all levels